 Sophie has a notion to create the ultimate selfie.
-She arranges her surroundings.
-She places her tools and prepares herself.
-When the scene is set, she snaps a self-portrait with her mobile phone and uploads it to Facebook.
-Reactions trickle, then flood into cyberspace.
-People comment and share, like and object.
-A friend races across town – hurrying against real time, in the real world.
+She arranges her surroundings, places her tools and prepares herself.
+When the scene is set she snaps a self-portrait with her mobile phone.
+She uploads it to Facebook.
+Reactions trickle, then flood, into cyberspace.
+People comment and share.
+Like and object.
+A friend races across town, hurrying against real time in the real world.

 Where can I read it?